-You can reserve a spot in a nearby paid parking garage here.
+You can reserve a spot in another nearby paid parking garage here.

 DINNER IN NEW HAVEN

-We are not providing you dinner to give you a chance to go out and experience our foodie city!
+Go out and get dinner after the summit and experience our foodie city!
 New Haven is best known for its apizza or "ahbeets".
 The most famous pizzerias on Wooster Street, Pepe's and Sally's, will have a long wait.
 Pepe's white clam pizza consistently gets ranked as the best pizza in the US.
 Modern Apizza on upper State Street will also have a wait, but it is bigger, and the wait isn't as long.
 The other pizza option is BAR that does a more modern, hip version of New Haven pizza and they take reservations, and brew their own beer.
 They are known for their mashed potato bacon pie.
-New Haven is also the site of the first hamburger, Louis' Lunch.
+New Haven is also allegedly the site of the first hamburger, Louis' Lunch.
 They cook their patties in the original cast iron grills and no condiments allowed.
 There will also be a line to get in and they don't have much seating, but they are open until 2am.
-One of our favorite places to eat is Miya's Sushi, home of the James Beard nominee and White House Champion of Change, Bun Lai.
-He specializes in innovative and sustainable sushi including an invasives menu.
 There are numerous other exceptional restaurants in New Haven, and we recommend making reservations for Friday and Saturday nights, if possible.
 Here are some more recommendations, Olmo, Soul de Cuba, Zinc, Shell and Bones, olea, Roia, Prime 16, Heirloom, August, and L'Orcio.

 Organizing an event with sustainability in its name demands concrete action from the organizers.
-The CTGBC and Connecticut Collaborative take this commitment seriously.
+The CTGBC takes this commitment seriously.